TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 ## chifra scrape

-TODO: BOGUS - REVIEW HELP FILES
+TODO: BOGUS - REVIEW HELP FILES - INSTALL IPFS IF YOU'RE GOING TO SCRAPE AND PIN

 The `chifra scrape` application creates TrueBlocks' index of address appearances -- the fundamental data structure of the entire system.
 It also, optionally, pins the index to IPFS.